kingdomdong/java/README.md

 	In this repository, I just wanna put some knowledge of Java which I meet in my daily life.

-	Maybe some issues need to be resolved and better ways can used to implement specific requirements, etc.
+	Some issues need to be resolved and better ways can be used to implement specific requirements, etc.

-	Your suggestions always valuable.
+	Your suggestions are always valuable.